exercism/x86-64-assembly/concepts/arrays/introduction.md

 ## Computing the size of an initialized array

-NASM (The Netwide Assembler - the assembler used by this track) offers a convenient way to compute the total size in memory occupied by an array:
+NASM (The Netwide Assembler - the assembler used by this track) has a special symbol (`$`) that indicates the current location in memory.
+This symbol offers a convenient way to compute the total size in memory occupied by an array:

 ```nasm
 section .data